RealLordofShadows/Lord-of-Shadows-Custom-Anime-Themes/README.md

-# Lord-of-Shadows-Custom-BetterDiscord-Themes  ("WIP!!!")
+# Lord-of-Shadows-Custom-BetterDiscord-&-Browser-Themes  ("WIP!!!")
-Custom BetterDiscord Themes
+Custom BetterDiscord & Browser Themes
+(Also compatible with Chrome or Mozilla Firefox Stylus/Stylish Extensions or other similiar extensions)

 Additional Customizations & Primary Base Line for 4 column server list by: LordofShadowsHoppou#2151